samhitakolichala/Life-Expectancy-Prediction/README.md

 **Methods**

 I applied various data preprocessing techniques, feature engineering methods, and model selection strategies to develop our predictive models.
 I used Random Forest Regressor , Decision tree Regressor , XGB boost regressor , Gradient Boost regressor among which random forest regressor performed well .
-I evaluate the performance of our models using R-square  technique ( Independent variable explains the variance of dependent feature)  and measure their accuracy using RMSE metric.
+I evaluate the performance of our models using R-square metric ( Independent variable explains the variance of dependent feature)  and measure their accuracy using RMSE metric.

 **Results**